typrgs/comp3350-project-presentation/_pages/postmortem.md

 ### Challenges 🥀

-Despite our strengths, we faced significant challenges with team communication and change management.
+Despite our strengths, we faced significant challenges with team communication.
 Too often, code modifications were implemented without properly informing the entire team, resulting in quality issues that could have been caught with proper reviews.
-The lack of a structured review process and inconsistent communication about ongoing developments hindered our efficiency and code quality throughout much of the project.
+The lack of a structured review process and inconsistent communication about ongoing developments hindered our efficiency and code quality throughout the project.

 ### Lessons for the Future 🌱